 Sisters of Mercy: Dublin – Buenos Aires – Adelaide

 By 1856, a large group of Irish families had fled the poverty of Ireland and migrated to Argentina, but the vastly different climate and living conditions meant life wasn’t easy for the new settlers.
-When news reached Ireland that many Irish people were suffering from disease and a lack of nursing facilities, seven Sisters of Mercy responded by sailing to Buenos Aires, Argentina to establish a Convent .
-They set up schools, hospitals and orphanages to support the Irish migrants.
-After 24 years, a violent uprising in Buenos Aires threatened the safety of the Sisters and led to a temporary closure of the Convent.
-Mother Evangelista Fitzpatrick and Sister Mary Claver Kenny visited Dublin from Buenos Aires to discuss the future of the order in Argentina.
-Here they met Bishop Christopher Reynolds from Adelaide who was looking for teachers for Catholic schools in Adelaide, South Australia.
-He invited Mother Evangelista to bring her Sisters to Adelaide.
+News reached Ireland that many Irish people were suffering from disease and a lack of nursing facilities.
+A letter was received from Father Fahey O.P. inviting the Sisters to set up schools, hospitals and orphanages to support the Irish migrants.
+Seven Sisters of Mercy responded by sailing to Buenos Aires, Argentina to establish a Foundation.
+After 24 years, a violent uprising in Buenos Aires threatened the safety of the Sisters.
+Mother Evangelista Fitzpatrick and Sister Mary Claver Kenny visited Dublin from Buenos Aires to discuss the future of the Order in Argentina.
+Here they met Bishop Christopher Reynolds from Adelaide who invited them to establish a Foundation in South Australia.
 They arrived on 3 May, 1880 and established the Convent of Mercy in Angas Street, Adelaide.

 Mother Evangelista Fitzpatrick